Andreas Archenti

 About me

-Andreas Archenti is chair professor in Industrial Dependability focusing on Precision Engineering, Metrology and Analytics at KTH.
-He received his M.S.
-(2007) in Mechanical Engineering focusing on Mechatronics, and PhD (2011) in Machine and Process technology, and was appointed docent (2014) in Precision Manufacturing and Metrology at KTH.
+Professor Andreas Archenti is actively engaged in precision-driven research within the area of machinery reliability and performance.
+Since 2018, he has held the position of Chair Professor in Industrial Dependability with a particular emphasis on Precision Engineering, Metrology, and Analytics. at KTH Royal Institute of Technology.
+He earned his M.S. in Mechanical Engineering with a focus on Mechatronics in 2007 and completed his PhD in Machine and Process Technology in 2011.
+In 2014, he was appointed as a docent in Precision Manufacturing and Metrology at KTH.

-As director of center for Design and Management of Manufacturing Systems (DMMS) at KTH, Dr Archenti is responsible for coordination of activities in research, education, and information dissemination between academia and manufacturing industry.
+As the Director of the Center for Design and Management of Manufacturing Systems (DMMS) at KTH, Dr. Archenti is responsible for coordinating activities related to research, education, and the dissemination of information between academia and the manufacturing industry.

 Education